 Consonant with both Anglicanism’s and monasticism’s love of patristic theology-spirituality, I occasionally post selections from Durham University’s two-year lectionary for the Divine Office that draws mostly from patristic writings.
 The lectionary was initially edited by Stephen Mark Holmes (University of Edinburgh School of Divinity) and subsequently re-edited and formatted by Michele Freyhauf (Durham University).
 Click here for the link to the lectionary.]

-[The image is of William Blake’s watercolor “Job Rebuked by His Friends” from Illustrations of the Book of Job.
-“The just upright Man is laughed to scorn” (Job 12:4); “They abhor me, they keep aloof from me” (Job 30:10)]
+[ Image: William Blake, “Job Rebuked by His Friends” from _Illustrations of the Book of Job_.
+“The just upright Man is laughed to scorn” (Job 12:4); “They abhor me, they keep aloof from me” (Job 30:10) ]

 Job 29:1-10; 30:1, 9-23